 - Maternal Lineage and Paternal Lineage – 6-8 weeks

 If you have already taken a DNA test with another company then you can easily upload your raw DNA data to see what Home DNA makes of your sample.

-You can expect to receive you results within 24 hours.
+You can expect to receive your results within 24 hours.
 That’s pretty impressive.

 However, at this time you will not be able to upload your 23andMe DNA V5 results.

-Home DNA are working on this but as yet I have not seen when you will be able to upload these results.
+Home DNA is working on this but as yet I have not seen when you will be able to upload these results.